-In 2020, pets have supported us, worked beside us, crashed our Zoom sessions, begged for treats during work calls, and have been constant companions per usual!
+In 2020 and 2021, pets have supported us, worked beside us, crashed our Zoom sessions, begged for treats during work calls, and have been constant companions per usual!
 Our graduate students have shared with us pictures of their study buddies and what they’ve been up to while spending more time at home.

-Are you and your pet ready to take the next step to graduate school in 2021?
-Start exploring our programs today to determine how you can create a new start, professionally and personally, in the new year.
+Are you and your pet ready to take the next step to graduate school in 2021 or 2022?
+Start exploring our programs today to determine how you can create a new start, professionally and personally.
 We look forward to meeting you and your dog, cat, hamster, gerbil, horse, rabbit, lizard or parrot..